-Nearly all of our fabricated parts for the semiconductor and solar equipment segment are purchased from local suppliers.
+Nearly all of our fabricated parts for the solar and semiconductor equipment segment are purchased from local suppliers.
 Our manufacturing activities in the polishing supplies and equipment segment include laser-cutting and other fabrication steps in producing lapping and polishing consumables, including carriers, templates, gears, wear items and spare parts in Carlisle, Pennsylvania, from raw materials manufactured to our specifications by our suppliers.
-Many items, such as proprietary components for our semiconductor and solar equipment and lapping plates, are also purchased from suppliers who manufacture these items to our specifications.
+Many items, such as proprietary components for our solar and semiconductor equipment and lapping plates, are also purchased from suppliers who manufacture these items to our specifications.